Range Joins in DuckDB

 • The published algorithm assumes that there are no duplicate L1 values in either table.
 To handle the general case, we use an exponential search to find the first L1 value that satisfies the predicate with respect to the current position and scan right from that point;

 • We also adapted the distributed Algorithm 3 from §5 by joining pairs of the sorted blocks generated by the sort code on separate threads.
-This allows us to fully parallelise the operator by first using parallel sorting and then by breaking up the join into independent pieces;
+This allows us to fully parallelize the operator by first using parallel sorting and then by breaking up the join into independent pieces;

 • Breaking up the pieces for parallel execution also allows us to spool join blocks that are not being processed to disk, making the join scalable.